 A Fantastic, Snowy Winter Getaway in the White Mountains of New Hampshire

-The White Mountains of New Hampshire are breathtakingly beautiful during any season, especially the snowy winter months.
+The White Mountains of New Hampshire are breathtakingly beautiful during any season, even moreso during the snowy winter months.
 The opportunities to engage in fun winter activities like sledding, snowshoeing, sleigh rides, skating, and skiing are endless.
 Due to the close proximity to cities like Portland, Boston and Providence, the White Mountain region is an easy, relaxing weekend getaway option for New England city dwellers.
 Even if it is a slow season (snow-wise) in your city, you can enjoy your winter fun here in the White Mountains.

 An award winning B&B

 We did a little research online for the top rated New England inns and found out about the Bear Mountain Lodge, a highly regarded bed and breakfast in Bethlehem.
 This quaint isolated inn has won numerous awards over the years.
 Frommer’s rated Bear Mountain Lodge as one of the top 10 romantic inns of New England.
-In addition, BedandBreakfast.com has rated the inn as one of the Top 10 B&B in New England for both 2009-2010 and 2010-2011.
+In addition, BedandBreakfast.com has rated the inn as one of the Top 10 B&Bs in New England for both 2009-2010 and 2010-2011.

 Bear Mountain Lodge is located in Bethlehem, a small village in the White Mountains that is surrounded by beautiful national forests.
 Because of its’ proximity to major cities (80 miles from Portland, Maine and 138 miles from Boston) and potential for winter snow (over 60 inches on average from December-February), it is the perfect winter weekend getaway.